kevin15daniel/Phone-Number-Country-Tracker-in-Python/README.md

 # Phone-Number-Country-Tracker-in-Python
 A "Phone Number Country Tracker in Python" is a project where I created a Python application to track the country location of phone numbers.
+By leveraging Python libraries such as phonenumbers, I developed a robust solution capable of identifying the country associated with any given phone number.
+This project honed my skills in Python programming and data manipulation while offering insights into telecommunications and geolocation technologies.